Welcome to today's edition of the Rush 24-7 podcast.

 It's a great program.

-Guys like me get to study here, and uh in return, Janet Napolitano gets to defect to Libya.
+Guys like me get to study here, and in return, Janet Napolitano gets to defect to Libya.

 So it all works out.

-Uh Rush is not here.
+Rush is not here.

 He's transferred operational control to a Canadian general and the international community.

-Don't worry about it, you won't notice a thing.
+You won't notice a thing.

-Papers papers are full of them.
+Papers are full of them.

-Uh today New York University is hosting a conference of Stalinists.
+Today, New York University is hosting a conference of Stalinists.

-Uh uh Hillary Clinton calls Basher Assad a reformer.
+Hillary Clinton calls Basher Assad a reformer.

-True or just uh an April Fool's story.
+True or just an April Fool's story?

-In Libya, the United States and its allies are thinking of arming Al Qaeda.
+In Libya, the United States and its allies are thinking of arming al-Qaeda.

-True or just an April Fool story.
+True or just an April Fool story?

 According to the Wall Street Journal, twice as many Americans work in government as in manufacturing.

-Fannie Mae and Freddie Mack.
+Fannie Mae and Freddie Mac.

-Uh artificial entities uh i interfering in the property market, distorting the property market.
+These government interventions in the property market are artificial entities interfering in the property market, distorting the property market.

 Two years ago, two years ago, they came close to taking down the entire global economy.

-But only now, in April 2011, uh, is pressure growing to rein in compensation at Fannie Mae and Freddie Mac.
+But only now, in April 2011, is pressure growing to rein in compensation at Fannie Mae and Freddie Mac.

-Uh that's that's uh that's great, isn't it?
+That's great, isn't it?

 But don't worry, it's those fat cats on Wall Street you need to know about.

-Uh what's her name?
+What's her name?

-Jamie Garelic.
+Jamie Gorellic.

-She was the one who was responsible for the wall, the so-called wall, the uh the cone of silence or whatever it is between uh whatever it's called between U.S. agencies, which meant that uh uh if you hear there's like in if you're if if on the morning of September 11th you hear there's incoming toward the World Trade Center at the FBI, you're not allowed to uh alert the CIA or the uh new uh or the Air Transportation Safety Board or whatever.
+She was the one who was responsible for the wall, the so-called wall, the cone of silence or whatever it is between whatever it's called, between U.S. agencies, which meant that if you hear there's like income, if on the morning of September 11th you hear there's incoming toward the World Trade Center at the FBI, you're not allowed to alert the CIA or the new or the Air Transportation Safety Board or whatever.

-Quote, pressure grows to rein in compensation at Fannie Mae and Freddie Mac.
+Quote: Pressure grows to rein in compensation at Fannie Mae and Freddie Mac.

 There shouldn't be a Fannie Mae and Freddie Mac.

-But sadly, it is the glum reality of the world we live in.
+I wish it were an April Fool's story, but sadly, it is the glum reality of the world we live in.

 It's the end of the week, and you know what that means.

-Live from New York City, it's open line Friday.
+Live from New York City, it's open live Friday.

 Yes, don't forget, Monday to Thursday, the highly trained broadcast specialist determines what topics are discussed on the Rush Limbaugh Show.